Gov. Parson, you must tell Missourians we must stay home

 It is in recognition of these extreme circumstances that our organizations implore you and your office to enact the following restrictions statewide:

-1. Order residents to shelter in place, except for essential activities, such as obtaining necessary supplies and performing work to provide vital products
+- Order residents to shelter in place, except for essential activities, such as obtaining necessary supplies and performing work to provide vital products;

-2. Limit in-person activity of non-essential businesses with exceptions for industries such as groceries, pharmacies, health care providers, and gas stations.
-All other businesses should be done through drive-through, curb side pickup, and electronic transactions
+- Limit in-person activity of non-essential businesses with exceptions for industries such as groceries, pharmacies, health care providers, and gas stations.
+All other businesses should be done through drive-through, curbside pickup, and electronic transactions; and

 This request demonstrates a calculated response by health care and public health stakeholders to protect our residents and providers during this global health emergency.
 Our organizations recognize the tireless work conducted on behalf of your administration at this time and want to reiterate our commitment to collectively addressing this pandemic.